skye-1201/REMIND/README.md

 `TEST.WEIGHT_PATH`, `TEST.MEMORY_PATH`, `TEST.MEMORY_N`, and latency-related settings are defined in the yml file.
 Command-line arguments are only kept as optional overrides.

-## Notes

-- `engine/processor.py` now only contains the training and inference loops.
-- Epoch-dependent loss composition has been moved to `engine/remind_losses.py`.
-- Configs are named `REMIND.yml` and old experiment/debug names are removed.
-- All tunable REMIND hyperparameters are centralized under the `REMIND` section in each yml file, including memory warm-up/momentum, DMC attention settings, RMR retrieval and perturbation settings, and loss weights/schedule.